 Creatinine is a chemical by-product generated during the normal muscle metabolism process as tissues breakdown.
 Once produced, it gets filtered by the kidneys before being excreted out of the body through urine.
 Creatinine level in the blood is an indicator of kidney health and functioning.
-The ability of kidneys to clear Creatinine out from the blood and make it Creatinine-free is known as Creatinine Clearance Rate.
-The latter, in turn depends on the rate of blood flowing through the kidneys i.e. the Glomerular Filtration Rate (GFR).
+The ability of kidneys to clear creatinine out from the blood and make it creatinine-free is known as creatinine clearance rate (CCR).
+CCR, in turn, depends on the rate of blood flowing through the kidneys i.e. the glomerular filtration rate (GFR).

-Since direct measurement of GFR is difficult, doctors take Creatinine clearance as an indicator of GFR and thus kidney function.
-Normal Creatinine clearance level is 125ml/min in a healthy adult.
-Low Creatinine clearance means impaired ability of kidneys to filter blood and hence impaired renal function.
+Since direct measurement of GFR is difficult, doctors take creatinine clearance as an indicator of GFR and, subsequently, kidney function.
+Normal creatinine clearance level is 125ml/min in a healthy adult.
+Low creatinine clearance means the impaired ability of kidneys to filter blood and hence impaired renal function.

 Measuring Creatinine in Blood

 Creatinine level in blood serves as an indicator of GFR or renal function.
-Blood Creatinine level is inversely proportional to GFR i.e. higher the level of Creatinine in blood, lower the GFR and more impaired the kidney function.
-Higher blood Creatinine level also means lower Creatinine clearance.
-The test to measure Creatinine level in blood is known as Serum Creatinine Test.
+Blood creatinine level is inversely proportional to GFR i.e. higher the level of creatinine in blood, lower the GFR, and more impaired the kidney function.
+Higher blood creatinine level also means lower creatinine clearance.
+The test to measure the creatinine level in blood is known as serum creatinine test.

 Elevated Blood Creatinine Level – Symptoms

-Renal dysfunction can present in a variety of ways and in some cases, there may be no symptoms at all.
-However, common symptoms indicating a higher serum Creatinine level are extreme unexplained fatigue and/or lethargy, dehydration, reduced urine output and/or darkened colour of urine, swelling over feet, face, under the eyes, etc.
+Renal dysfunction may present in a variety of ways and in some cases, there may be no symptoms at all.
+However, common high creatinine symptoms are extreme unexplained fatigue and/or lethargy, dehydration, reduced urine output and/or darkened colour of urine, swelling over feet, face, under the eyes, etc.

-Probable Causes and/or Manifestations of Elevated Blood Creatinine Level
+Probable Causes and/or Symptoms of High Creatinine in Blood

 Kidney Pain: It manifests as pain in the upper back region, under the ribs and common symptoms of kidney pain include painful urination, mild to moderate fever, nausea, vomiting, etc.

-Kidney Infection (Pyelonephritis): It is usually caused by bacteria entering the urinary tract through the anus or vagina.
-Infection impairs the ability of the kidneys to filter blood and hence the high blood Creatinine levels.
-Chances of kidney infection are high during pregnancy, unprotected sexual intercourse, diabetes, kidney stones, urinary tract surgery or use of catheter or in people having past history of chronic urinary tract infections.
-Symptoms of infection are often same as those experienced in kidney pain.
-Though kidney infection is fully curable with antibiotics, early detection and treatment is important to prevent its spread to the blood stream and other parts of urinary tract.
+Kidney Infection (Pyelonephritis): It’s usually caused by bacteria entering the urinary tract through the anus or vagina.
+Infection impairs the ability of the kidneys to filter blood and, in turn, the high blood creatinine levels.
+Chances of kidney infection are high during pregnancy, unprotected sexual intercourse, diabetes, kidney stones, urinary tract surgery, or use of catheters or in people having a past history of chronic urinary tract infections.
+Symptoms of the infection are often the same as those experienced in kidney pain.
+Though kidney infection is fully curable with antibiotics, early detection and treatment are important to prevent its spread to the bloodstream and other parts of the urinary tract.